A season of joy -- and caution -- kicks off in New Orleans

 “I don’t need the musicians getting sick.
 I don’t need my customers getting sick and I don’t need my other half of my staff getting sick,” Conrad said.
 “When this dies down then we’ll have the big block party.”

-In what has become a traditional kickoff to the season, a group known as the Phunny Phorty Phellows was to gather Thursday night and board one of the historic St. Charles line streetcars along with a small brass band.
-Vaccinations were required and seating on the streetcar was to be limited and spaced.
-And, in addition to the traditional over-the-eye costume masks, riders were equipped with face coverings to prevent viral spread.
+In what has become a traditional kickoff to the season, a group known as the Phunny Phorty Phellows was to board one of the historic St. Charles line streetcars Thursday night along with a small brass band.
+Vaccinations and protective masks were required and seating on the streetcar was to be limited.

 Larger, more opulent parades will follow in February as Mardi Gras nears.

-Now, she notes, the vaccination rate is high in New Orleans.
-While only about 65% of the total city population is fully vaccinated, according to the city’s statistics, 81% of all adults are fully vaccinated.
-And the overall percentage is expected to increase now that eligibility is open to younger children.
+Now, she notes, the vaccination rate is high in New Orleans, where 81% of all adults are fully vaccinated, according to the city’s statistics.

 And while people from outside the city are a big part of Mardi Gras crowds, Cantrell’s anti-virus measures include proof of vaccination or a negative test for most venues.

-Sharing Hassig’s cautious optimism is Elroy James, president of the Zulu Social Aid and Pleasure Club, a predominantly Black organization whose Mardi Gras morning parade is a focal point of Carnival.
+Sharing Hassig’s cautious optimism is Elroy James, president of the Zulu Social Aid and Pleasure Club, a predominantly Black organization whose Mardi Gras morning parade is a highlight of Carnival.
 Early in the pandemic, COVID-19 was blamed for the death of at least 17 of Zulu’s members.

 “I think most krewes, particularly, I know, for Zulu, we’ve been very proactive, leaning in, with respect to all of the safety protocols that have been in place since the onset of this thing,” James said Wednesday.
 “Our float captains are confirming our riders are vaccinated.
 And part of the look for the 2022 Mardi Gras season is face masks.”